silverrowan/Codebits/Coding/JavaScript/Object & Symbol Data Types.md

   - symbol
 ---
 ### Objects & Symbols
-- Objects are a non-primative datatype in JS.
+- Objects are a non-primative [[Data Types| data type]] in JS.
     - all other types are '*primitive*' - their values can only be a single thing.
+        - copies are independent of original
     - in contrast, objects store *keyed* collections of data/complex entities
+        - copies *in all non-primitives* are **NOT** independant!
+They store a *reference* to the object.
+            - making changes to the COPY will make changes to the ORIGINAL.
+            - reassigning a variable pointing at an object does NOT edit the object, so the object remains the same
 - objects (can) contain lists of *properties* - or a key: value pair.
     - Key is a string, value can be anything
 - The 'symbol' type is used to create unique identifiers for objects.